 Mini Split vs Central Air: Which is Right for Your Home?

-- Energy Efficiency: Mini splits are highly energy-efficient since they avoid the energy loss typically associated with ductwork, leading to lower utility bills.
+- High Energy Efficiency: Mini splits are highly energy-efficient because they eliminate the energy loss associated with ductwork, which can account for more than 30% of energy consumption for space conditioning.
+This often translates to lower utility bills.

-- Flexible Installation: Mini splits can be installed in spaces without ducts, making them ideal for room additions, garages, or older homes without existing ductwork.
+- Flexible Installation: Since they don't require ducts, mini split installation is ideal for room additions, converted garages, or older homes without existing ductwork.

-- Quiet Operation: The indoor units are quiet, creating a comfortable and peaceful environment without the noise commonly associated with traditional HVAC systems.
+- Quiet Operation: The indoor units operate at a whisper-quiet level, creating a peaceful and comfortable environment without the disruptive noise of some traditional HVAC systems.

-- Better for Larger Homes: Central air is typically more effective in larger homes since it can efficiently distribute air throughout multiple floors and rooms without the need for additional units.
+- Better for Larger Homes: Central air is highly effective for larger, multi-story homes, as it can efficiently distribute cooled air across expansive areas without needing multiple indoor units.

-Deciding between a mini split and a central air system depends on several important considerations.
+Deciding between a mini split and a central air system requires evaluating your home's unique needs.

 Brian Redmond, owner of Redmond’s Complete Comfort in Lock Haven, Pennsylvania, explains that choosing a mini split system often comes down to two main factors: what areas of the home need conditioning and whether the home has existing ductwork.